 D. Additional riders not eligible for Championship points (as described above) who wish to ride the Championship route through the sections.
+Organisers may include a 3rd route of up to 10 sections of higher severity for this class.

 E. Optional Non Championship class